linusmwiti21/Data-Science-AI-bootcamp/README.md

 **Exercises**: Coding exercises assigned as homework or in-class activities to reinforce learning objectives and practice problem-solving skills.

-**Projects**: Larger coding projects or assignments completed individually or collaboratively, showcasing your ability to apply learned concepts to real-world scenarios.
+**Projects**: Larger coding projects or assignments completed individually or collaboratively, showcasing my ability to apply learned concepts to real-world scenarios.

 **Documentation**: README files, project documentation, or notes summarizing key learnings, methodologies, and insights gained from various topics covered in the bootcamp.